01 Jan January 2016 Discussion Post: Favorite Creepypastas of 2015

 Estimated reading time — 2 minutes

-- I’d prefer if you stick to stories posted in 2014.
+- Please stick to stories posted in 2015.
 While we all know and love the classic Creepypastas, this isn’t the place to bring them up.

 - If the pasta that you’re talking about wasn’t posted here on creepypasta.com, please include a link to the story in your comment if possible.
 This way, anyone who hasn’t read the pasta in question can enjoy it as well!